clarkspencerc/employee-tracker/README.md

 5. [Questions](#questions)

 ## Description
-Program that tracks the employees and their roles for your business.
+Program that tracks the employees and their roles for your business

 ## Usage
 for anyone starting a business or in HR that is trying to keep track of employees, departments, roles, salaries, and managers